 We think of a bottleneck business as one that a) sits atop large, global, secular growth opportunities fed by multiple industries and geographies, b) has those opportunities funneled (hence the bottleneck visual) disproportionately to it because of sustainable competitive advantages, and c) enjoys exceptional economics, often superior to the industries and customers the business serves.
 An electric utility, for example, would typically fail to qualify as a bottleneck business—despite often having a local monopoly in its service area—because of its limited geographic scope and generally unexceptional, regulated economics.

-Qualified examples of bottleneck businesses abound, however, in our portfolios, including American Tower, Moody’s, and MasterCard which in aggregate represent a significant portion of our investable assets.
+Qualified examples of bottleneck businesses abound, however, in our portfolios, American Tower and Mastercard, in aggregate, represent a significant portion of our investable assets.
 How do these companies fit this notion of a bottleneck business?

 Sit atop large, global, secular growth opportunities fed by multiple industries and geographies.

 - American Tower’s cellular tower assets across 17 countries represent the bottleneck in the secular growth of mobile communications and data.
 The business spans across countries, wireless carriers, handset manufacturers and connected devices.

 - In Mastercard, we own a business with secularly improving odds of being involved and so profiting from the growing share of electronic payments worldwide, a business that cuts across countries, retailers, online, offline, and mobile commerce.

 Opportunities funneled disproportionately because of sustainable competitive advantages.